Leveraging Reinforcement Learning, Genetic Algorithms and Transformers for background determination in particle physics: Environment

 We selected \numbertrainingsignalsnumeric\ distinct signals to train the agent, while \numbergeneralisationsignalsnumeric\ additional signals are used to evaluate the agent's generalisation ability in determining the relevant backgrounds for signals not encountered during training.
 Due to the limited size of the training signal set, the generalisation signals are chosen to be similar to the training signals, so that the agent can achieve strong generalisation ability.
 For example, \numberCPconjugates\ of the generalisation signals are CP conjugates of \numberCPconjugates\ of the training signals, where CP refers to the combined charge conjugation and parity transformation.
 We imposed a constraint on the backgrounds: only decay processes involving a maximum of two intermediate resonances and no more than one non-reconstructed particle are allowed.
 We set the threshold to qualify a background as relevant to $r_\varepsilon$=\rewardthreshold.
 The selected signals, along with their corresponding relevant backgrounds are presented in Appendix \ref{signals_and_backgrounds}.
 The number of relevant backgrounds varies significantly, ranging from \lowestnumberbackgrounds\ to \highestnumberbackgrounds\ depending on the signal.
 The rewards corresponding to these backgrounds, after logarithmic transformation, range from \lowestrewardln\ to \highestrewardln.
 This implies that the raw rewards range approximately from \lowestreward\ to \highestreward, spanning more than two orders of magnitude.
 Together, these wide ranges constitute a considerable challenge for determining all relevant backgrounds.\\

-We utilised a simplified form for each of the terms in Equation \ref{reward_definition}: \begin{itemize} \item The BRs from the PDG database are assumed to represent the true values. \item The misidentification penalty, $\mathcal{M}$, is defined as $\mathcal{M}=0.01^{N_{misID}}$, where $N_{misID}$ denotes the number of misidentified particles. \item The kinematic overlap factor, $\mathcal{K}$, is set to $\mathcal{K}=0.1^{|N_{miss}-N_{\neutrino}^s|}$, where $N_{miss}$ is the number of non-reconstructed particles in the background, and $N_{\neutrino}^s$ the number of neutrinos in the signal.\\ \end{itemize}
+We utilised a simplified form for each of the terms in Equation \ref{reward_definition}: \begin{itemize} \item The BRs from the PDG database are assumed to represent the true values. \item While the misidentification rate depends on the particle species and the experiment in question, we assume a global misidentification rate of 1\% to validate our algorithmic approach, and write the misidentification penalty $\mathcal{M}$ as $\mathcal{M}=0.01^{N_{misID}}$, where $N_{misID}$ denotes the number of misidentified particles. \item The kinematic overlap factor, $\mathcal{K}$, is set to $\mathcal{K}=0.1^{|N_{miss}-N_{\neutrino}^s|}$, where $N_{miss}$ is the number of non-reconstructed particles in the background, and $N_{\neutrino}^s$ the number of neutrinos in the signal.\\ \end{itemize}

 At the level of complexity considered in the toy scenario, recursively parsing the PDG database is still computationally feasible, allowing for the obtainment of the true most relevant backgrounds and the evaluation of the algorithm's performance.\\